hectorj2f/proxy-configuration-app/README.md

 ## Workers

-I decided to bootstrap a CoreOS cluster with Ansible to deploy some test applications in those machines.
+I decided to bootstrap a CoreOS cluster without Ansible to deploy some test applications in those machines.
 These workers would allow you to test both proxy configurations and evaluate the performance.
 More specially, I remind you that I decided to go with my selected configuration for Nginx as final solution.